 Level 1: Plan Reconsideration

 Those asking for reconsideration must file a written request, unless your plan allows you to file via phone, email, or fax.
 In your request you should include your full name, address, and the Medicare number on your insurance card.
 You should also include the services for which you’re requesting reconsideration, the date you received the service, the reason for appealing, and the name of your representative if applicable.
-Standard requests can take up to 30 days to get a response, but expedited requests are available for those in immediate need of a medical service.
+Standard requests can take up to 30 days to get a response, but expedited requests are available for those in immediate need of medical service.

 If your insurer denies your reconsideration request, your case automatically moves up to level 2 of the appeals process.